-- 1. Commission decision D.20-05-006 established the New QF SOC. - 2.
-In D.20-05-006, we did not consider the applicability of the New QF SOC for storage-paired QFs. - 3.
-FERC has issued recent decisions clarifying its position on storage-paired QF. - 4.
-FERC's recent decisions, along with party comments, create a sufficient record for us to reach a decision on the issue of storage paired QF. - 5.
-QFs with storage have existed since 1984. - 6.
-Terms in the New QF SOC provide that a Seller must demonstrate that it is a QF. - 7.
-Cal Advocates state that prohibiting grid charging may not be technically or practically feasible for storage-paired QFs. - 8.
-Joint Parties state that PURPA is an essential policy instrument for ensuring the cost-effective future development of smaller renewable energy and storage projects needed as part of an increasingly more distributed, low carbon, and resilient electric system. - 9.
-Storage paired facilities are increasingly common. - 10.
-The Joint Parties support the language initially proposed by the IOUs in Section 9.02(j) and Section 9.04(i) for storage-paired QFs charging exclusively from the onsite eligible generation. - 11.
-The Joint IOUs proposes to submit a Tier 2 Advice Letter in instances where it allows parties to achieve a PURPA power purchase agreement that appropriately addresses and negotiates the contractual issues raised by a partially-grid charged energy storage system.
+1. Commission decision D.20-05-006 established the New QF SOC.

+2. In D.20-05-006, we did not consider the applicability of the New QF SOC for storage-paired QFs.

+3. FERC has issued recent decisions clarifying its position on storage-paired QF.

+4. FERC's recent decisions, along with party comments, create a sufficient record for us to reach a decision on the issue of storage paired QF.

+5. QFs with storage have existed since 1984.

+6. Terms in the New QF SOC provide that a Seller must demonstrate that it is a QF.

+7. Cal Advocates state that prohibiting grid charging may not be technically or practically feasible for storage-paired QFs.

+8. Joint Parties state that PURPA is an essential policy instrument for ensuring the cost-effective future development of smaller renewable energy and storage projects needed as part of an increasingly more distributed, low carbon, and resilient electric system.

+C.F.R.
+292.203.

+9. Storage paired facilities are increasingly common.

+10. The Joint Parties support the language initially proposed by the IOUs in Section 9.02(j) and Section 9.04(i) for storage-paired QFs charging exclusively from the onsite eligible generation.

+11. The Joint IOUs propose to submit a Tier 2 Advice Letter in instances where it allows parties to achieve a PURPA power purchase agreement that appropriately addresses and negotiates the contractual issues raised by a partially-grid charged energy storage system.

-- 12. The eligible renewable resources language in Section 9.03 of the SOC is about the RPS program. - 13.
-Not every PURPA contract is an RPS contract. - 14.
-In a 2011 order, FERC terminated the IOUs' PURPA must-take requirement to purchase electric energy and capacity from QFs with net capacity above 20 MW. - 15.
-FERC has granted facilities with a gross capacity higher than the maximum net power production capacity allowable under PURPA that physically limit the amount of energy the facility may provide to the grid not to exceed the maximum net power production capacity allowable QF status. - 16.
-FERC decides how the capacity size of a QF is measured. - 17.
-Resource Adequacy proceeding and CAISO have defined hybrid and co-located resources for market participation and operationalization. - 18.
-The New QF SOC is not based on the technology of the resource, and the purchasing utility pays the avoided cost of energy. - 19.
-The use of the avoided cost pricing determined in D.20-05-006 reflects the avoided cost of energy and capacity to the utility. - 20.
-The avoided cost pricing determined in D.20-05-006 considers the time of delivery.
+12. The eligible renewable resources language in Section 9.03 of the SOC is about the RPS program.

+13. Not every PURPA contract is an RPS contract.

+14. In a 2011 order, FERC terminated the IOUs' PURPA must-take requirement to purchase electric energy and capacity from QFs with net capacity above 20 MW.

+15. FERC has granted facilities with a gross capacity higher than the maximum net power production capacity allowable under PURPA that physically limit the amount of energy the facility may provide to the grid not to exceed the maximum net power production capacity allowable QF status.

+16. FERC decides how the capacity size of a QF is measured.

+17. Resource Adequacy proceeding and CAISO have defined hybrid and co-located resources for market participation and operationalization.

+18. The New QF SOC is not based on the technology of the resource, and the purchasing utility pays the avoided cost of energy and capacity.

+19. The use of the avoided cost pricing determined in D.20-05-006 reflects the avoided cost of energy and capacity to the utility.

+20. The avoided cost pricing determined in D.20-05-006 considers the time of delivery.

+21. Deemed delivered energy payments for electricity generated by a QF that is curtailed and stored, and payment for that electricity when it is later discharged from the storage device, would constitute paying twice for the same energy.